mraiser/flow/README.md

 To use as a Rust library, add the following to your Cargo.toml file:

     [dependencies]
-    flow = { path = "../../rust/flow" }
+    flowlang = "0.1.5"
-    # NOTE: Change path to the relative path of where you installed Flow
+    # NOTE: Change version to latest version: https://crates.io/crates/flowlang

-To use as a native library in Java (on Linux), add libflow.so to your Java library path.
+To use as a **native library in Java** (on Linux), add libflowlang.so to your Java library path.
 Then add a native class in Java, like this one: https://github.com/mraiser/newbound/blob/master/runtime/botmanager/src/com/newbound/code/LibFlow.java

     cargo build --release
-    sudo cp target/release/libflow.so /usr/lib/jni/libflow.so
+    sudo cp target/release/libflowlang.so /usr/lib/jni/libflowlang.so

 ### Executing Flow Code
 This repo includes a "data" folder which contains the "testflow" library.
 You can add your own libraries to the "data"